bramleyccslab/website_files/content/member/neil.md

 [[organizations]]
-    name = "REMOVED NAME FIELD AND COMMA" role = "Principle Investigator"
+    name = "REMOVED NAME FIELD AND COMMA" role = "Principal Investigator"

 +++

 <!-- I am a cognitive scientist and Moore-Sloan post-doctoral associate in Todd Gureckis' computation and cognition lab and the Centre for Data Science at New York University.  -->

+I am interested in higher level cognition, how we think about and represent the world and its alternatives and use these ability to plan, imagine, explain, blame and solve problems.
+In my PhD I studied how people use interventions (roughly, actions that "tinker" with the world) to learn about causal relationships in a range of simple environments.

-I am broadly interested in human learning and intelligence.
-More specifically, I've studied how people gather new information during extended interactions with their environment and how they learn about and represent its causal structure.
-One of my key contributions is a model of incremental, boundedly rational human learning in which wholesale belief change takes place through a sequence of local changes.
-This approach is helping to explain how the mind deals with radical complexity, and demystifies notions like “curiosity” and “creativity” as precise algorithmic components of a flexible, incremental and active inferential system.
+A major output of this work was a model of incremental, boundedly rational human learning in which wholesale belief change takes place through a sequence of local changes.
+This approach helps to explain how the mind deals with radical complexity.
+I am now exploring expansions of this idea to model the discovery of new or novel theories and hypotheses.
+This project involves probabilistic grammars and program induction ideas to explore theory generation in compositional and infinite theory spaces.

-I generally use interactive experiments and games combined with computational modelling to study how people learn, represent, and reason about the world.
+I have generally used interactive experiments and games combined with computational modelling to get at these questions.

-*I will be starting as a Lecturer in Cognitive Psychology at the University of Edinburgh from January 2019.
-Get in touch if you are interested in doing a PhD or postdoc!*
+*I start as a Lecturer in Cognitive Psychology at the University of Edinburgh from January 2019.* [**_Get in touch_**](mailto:nrbramley@gmail.com) *if you are interested in doing a PhD or postdoc!*
 <!-- You can write $\LaTeX$ and *Markdown* here. -->

 <!-- # Minyae adgnoscitque fugiebat parentis ausum superos huius -->